Alexandra-Smith/masters/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Generated analysis.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── data figs      <- Figures generated from data exploration │   └── exploration    <- Generated images for exploratory purposes, and to be used in thesis │   └── results        <- Graphics and figures generated from model testing │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`